tock/tock/doc/reference/trd104-syscalls.md

 The Read-Write Allow system call class is how a userspace process shares a buffer with the kernel that the kernel can read and write.

-The standard access model for allowed buffers is that userspace does not read or write a buffer that has been allowed: access to the memory is intended to be exclusive either to userspace or to the kernel.
-To regain access to a passed buffer, the process calls the same Read-Write Allow system call again, which, if successful, returns the buffer.
-It can do so with a zero-length buffer if it wishes to pass no memory to the kernel.
-Once a buffer has been returned to userspace as part of a Read-Write Allow system call, it is guaranteed for the kernel to no longer have access to the described memory region, unless it is currently shared with the kernel as part of the passed in buffer or another Allow mechanism.

 The register arguments for Read-Write Allow system calls are as follows.
 The registers r0-r3 correspond to r0-r3 on CortexM and a0-a3 on RISC-V.